jjmojojjmojo/jjmojojjmojo.github.io/_build/content/circuitpython-state-2.rst

 .. note::

     This all a bit oversimplified.
 There's a lot more going on when it comes to a digital pin being read, or a capacitive sensor being interacted with.
-We will get into the (again, overly simplified) concept of "clocking" `below <Using State To Avoid Blocking_>`__ - the physical stuff we're discussing here is also affected by the timing of processor cycles.
+We will get into the (again, overly simplified) concept of "clocking" `in the next installment <{filename}/circuitpython-state-3.rst#using-state-to-avoid-blocking>`__ - the physical stuff we're discussing here is also affected by the timing of processor cycles.

     The two overly-simplified subjects are very complexly related |grin|.